 - 2. Joints and snap tie holes shall be indicated and dimensioned in the contract documents for exposed, poured-in-place concrete. - 3.
 Exposed concrete traffic surfaces shall have a slip-resistant broom finish.
 Exposed concrete at stairs should have chamfered edges no greater than 1⁄2".
 Batch colored concrete may not be used on exterior slabs. - 4.
-CN3-1: Unpainted, precast concrete shall be coated with a siloxane water repellent to reduce surface absorbency. - All concrete stairs shall be precast or metal pan construction.
-CN3-2: Cast-in-place stair systems are prohibited.
-Exterior stairs shall be designed with non-slip finish suitable for all weather conditions. - All stair finishes shall incorporate a contrasting nosing finish to clearly distinguish between steps in descent under all lighting conditions.
+CN3-1: Unpainted, precast concrete shall be coated with a siloxane water repellent to reduce surface absorbency. - All concrete stairs shall be precast, metal pan, or cast-inplace construction.
+ON3-2: Oast in place stair systems are prohibited.
+Exterior stairs shall be designed with nonslip finish suitable for all weather conditions. - 6.
+All stair finishes shall incorporate a contrasting nosing finish to clearly distinguish between steps in descent under all lighting conditions.
 Interior stair treads shall have a nosing with an abrasive, non-slip surface. - 7.
 All steps constructed for general-purpose use shall be designed in compliance with Life Safety Codes.
 Ship ladders or other similar fire escape-type stairs shall only be considered for restricted access applications.
 At locations where equipment or materials will be carried, standard stairs or service elevators shall be used to accommodate movement of equipment by the staff.